j1ai/Android-Mobile-Application/iteration-01.plan.md

 #### Artifacts

-List/describe the artifacts you will produce in order to present your project idea. clearer.
 - Storyboard: Give an example of how and why the product would be used.
 - App images: Images to provide example visuals of U.I.